top of page

 • Reduce or stop bowel leakage

-• Improve muscle tone and bowel control
+• Improve bowel control and urgency

-• Prevent further pelvic floor weakness
+• Support long-term pelvic floor health

 References: